 If you travel a lot then it is inevitable that, on occasion, you will have some bad experiences.
 Generally, I try and not judge a place based on these, although sometimes it is hard not to.
 When my bag was stolen in Bangkok, I left the country with a bad taste in my mouth which I’ve never been able to shake.
 I know that 2 nights in Istanbul isn’t enough to really get a feel for a place but, I can’t deny the fact that I haven’t been wowed by the city, perhaps partly down to 2 unfortunate experiences.

-A terrible taxi experience
+A terrible taxi ride

 When I stepped of the airport shuttle bus, I was completely bombarded by men asking me if I wanted a taxi.
 ‘No’ I said, repeatedly, just wanting to get my bags out from the carrier first.
 Despite saying no, they kept hassling me so I just ignored them, grabbed my rucksack and pushing through the crowd to get away from the madness.
 I pulled out my instructions to look at the name of the hotel and the directions.
 It didn’t take long before more ‘taxi men’ were upon me.
 I sighed and said yes to one going against my usual rule of picking someone who is not hassling you in the hope that it which teach the locals that it is not an effective way to interact with tourists.
 He took mine and Gils bags, put them in the boot and we got in.
 I insisted that he put the metre on, which he did.